USS Thresher (SSN-593): Later events

-Information declassified in the 2008 National Geographic Documentary Titanic: Ballard's Secret Mission shows that USNR Commander (Dr.) Robert Ballard, the oceanographer credited with locating the wreck of RMS Titanic, was sent by the Navy on a mission under cover of the search for Titanic to map and collect visual data on the wrecks of both Thresher and USS Scorpion.
+Information declassified in the 2008 National Geographic Documentary Titanic: Ballard's Secret Mission shows that USNR Commander Robert Ballard, the oceanographer credited with locating the wreck of RMS Titanic, was sent by the Navy on a mission under cover of the search for Titanic to map and collect visual data on the wrecks of both Thresher and USS Scorpion.
 Ballard had approached the Navy in 1982 for funding to find Titanic with his new deep-diving robot submersible.
-The Navy conditionally granted him the funds if the submarine wrecks were surveyed before Titanic.
+The Navy conditionally granted him the funds on condition that the submarine wrecks were surveyed before Titanic.
 Ballard's robotic survey showed that the depth at which Thresher had sunk caused implosion and total destruction; the only recoverable piece was a foot of mangled pipe.
 His 1985 search for Scorpion revealed a large debris field "as though it had been put through a shredding machine".
 His obligation to inspect the wrecks completed, and with the radioactive threat from both established as small, Ballard then searched for Titanic.
-Financial limitations allowed him 12 days to search, and the debris-field search technique he had used for the two submarines was applied to locate Titanic.
+Financial limitations allowed him 12 days to search, and the debris-field search technique he had used for the two submarines was successfully applied to locate Titanic.

 Almost all records of the court of inquiry remain unavailable to the public.
 In 1998, the Navy began declassifying them, but decided in 2012 that it would not release them to the public.
 In February 2020, in response to a FOIA lawsuit by military historian James Bryant, a federal court ordered the Navy to begin releasing documents by May 2020.

 On May 22, 2020, the Navy stated in a court-mandated status report that due to the ongoing COVID-19 pandemic, the Navy's Undersea Warfare Division (OPNAV N97) had placed the records review on hold as N97 staff were limited to supporting mission-essential tasks supporting undersea forces and operations only.
-However, the Navy stated that they "will return to the review and process of Plaintiff’s FOIA request once the office is able to expand beyond mission-essential capabilities".
-Following the release of the July 18, 2020 court-mandated report the Navy stated that they had identified and approved additional resources and reservists to begin processing the documents in August.
+However, the Navy stated that they "will return to the review and process of Plaintiff's FOIA request once the office is able to expand beyond mission-essential capabilities".
+Following the release of the July 18, 2020, court-mandated report, the Navy stated that they had identified and approved additional resources and reservists to begin processing the documents in August.
 The Navy began a rolling release of the records on September 23, 2020.